nlivaic/DistributedSystems/README.md

 - Best practices say we should build the necessary security mechanism in advance, thus removing uncertainty.
 - Also, when designing a system and you are in doubt, it is better to err on the side of security.

+## Versioning

+### Overview

+- Some updates to the API are breaking, and some are non-breaking:
+  - Breaking changes:
+    - Renaming a property
+    - Changing the type of a property
+  - Non-breaking changes:
+    - Additive changes: adding a new property to a message.
+Previous versions of API will still be able to read/deserialize such messages.
+- Indicating which version we want:
+  - Header
+  - Route
+  - Query string
+  - Custom Content type, e.g. `application/vnd+v2+json`
+- Rolling updates
+  - First deploy the new microservice, then deploy the new client talking to the new version of the API.

+### `Microsoft.AspNetCore.Versioning`

+- `Microsoft.AspNetCore.Versioning` library is meant for handling versioning.
+- Register service by calling `.AddApiVersioning()`.
+It is a smart move to configure the library so requests default to V1 by providing a delegate saying `o.AssumeDefaultVersionWhenUnspecified = true`.
+- You can configure things further here: routing via querystring/route/custom header; have the server return available API versions in a header; which API version is the default one (to be used when no version is specified by the client).
+- Mark your controller with `ApiVersion("2.0")`, or you can pick specific action methods with `MapToApiVersion("2.0")`.
+I guess unmarked action methods default to V1.
+- By default it works by having the client append `?api-version=2.0`, but this can be configured differently.
+- Naming:
+- Move V2 endpoints to a separate controller.
+- Add `.V2` to the namespace, this way you don't have to suffix DTOs and controllers.
+- This means we have to put controllers and DTOs into separate `V2` folders, due to filenames clashing.

+### Retiring old versions

+- If you do not plan on supporting old clients indefinitely, then you should have a policy for retiring them.
+- Clients should be coached on how to upgrade.
+- Forcing third party clients to update is harder, so you might be stuck with those.

+### Swagger documentation and multiple versions

+- Refer [here](https://github.com/dotnet/aspnet-api-versioning/tree/ms/samples/aspnetcore/SwaggerSample) for an example.
+The text below is just a reminder of what to look out for, but refer to the source code in the linked example.
+- NuGet package is added: `Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer`.
+- A new `IOperationFilter` class is created.
+This is needed only because of certain bugs in Swagger, so this might not be needed by now.
+- A new `IConfigureOptions<SwaggerGenOptions>` class is created.
+This allows to specify some metadata for each of the versions.
+- Configure services in `Startup.cs`: `.AddVersionedApiExplorer()`, register `IConfigureOptions` as transient and `.AddSwaggerGen()` with the new `OperationFilter`.
+- In `Startup`'s `Configure` method we must inject `IApiVersionDescriptionProvider`.
+In `.UseSwaggerUI()` we loop through `provider.ApiVersionDescriptions` and configure an endpoint for each version.

+### Asynchronous messaging

+- This section describes how to version commands and events.
+- Additive changes are not breaking changes.
+- Renaming a property or changing the type of property will cause breaking changes.
+- A new version of the message must be introduced then.
+Message metadata can include a message version.
+Recipient/consumer must either respect the version or use a default version to be able to deserialize to correct type.
+- You will have to support consuming both old and new version, if you have introduced a breaking change.
+When we introduce a new version of a message, this means that two versions will coexist for a while in the queue.
+The consumer must be able to read both versions, at least until all the older versions have been read off of the queue.
+At one point we can tell the producer to stop creating older version of the message and remove the legacy consumer as well.
+Since this is a complex process, it is better to refrain from introducing breaking changes if at all possible.
+- It is best to do an additive change.
+If there are properties you don't use anymore, just mark them as `[Obsolete]`.
+Once all the queues are clear of the original messages, you can remove the obsolete property and upgrade the consumers.
+Perhaps even create a task in your task management tool to remind you to remove the obsolete property after a while.
+- Another approach is to create a new message, dubbed `V2`.
+We also need a new `V2` consumer to go along with it, able to read the `V2` message.
+- As far as queues go, you can publish the `V1` and `V2` to the same queue, but you could also create a new, dedicated queue just for `V2`.
+- Backwards compatibility is best confirmed with integration tests.

 ## Complex Scenarios

 ### Sagas